 This company works with local operators so you'll get the lowest possible rates and a choice of pickup locations.

 The only form of public transportation in Zadar is by bus.
 Zadar's local bus company is Liburnija which handles the local bus lines that run from the bus station to the town centre and all the suburbs.
 Buses are relatively frequent from the Old Town and the bus station out to Diklo and Borik.
+The price of a bus ticket is 10Kn.
+Tickets can be purchased on board, at a kiosk or at any tisak.
 See this handy Zadar bus map.